VMSdemo/FitPeriods_LC_predict2020-21/README.md

 before the COVID-19 pandemic) for assessment of the model fit in this year.
 Finally, the code predicts age-specific death rates, age-specific life expectancy values, and other life table quantities for the pandemic years 2020 and 2021 (or another prediction period) by applying the Lee-Carter model.

 All calculations use standard country-sex-specific mortality and population-exposure files from the Human Mortality Database (HMD at www.mortality.org ).

 Please note that the code depends on the following R packages:
-*rstudioipa*, *demography* (Demography 2022), *forecast*.The file contains two functions:
+*rstudioipa*, *demography* (Demography 2022), *forecast*.

---- *LTabC* (in a separate file LTabC.R) for computing a complete life table with parameters:
-          *mx* - a vector of age-specific mortality rates for ages 0, 1, 2, …, 100+
-          *sex* -  m (males), f (females), or b (both sexes) *popname*  - name of the population
+The file contains one function:

 --- *Predict_Mort_LC* (in the file Predict-mortality-8.R) for prediction of annual mortality
      for a given prediction period, sex and a country.

 Parameters of the function (see also example with multiple countries below):
-   *PathData* - path to data files ending with "/" ,
+   *PathData* - relative path to country-data files ending with "/" ,
    *CNTR* - country abbreviation (as in the HMD),
    *s* - sex 1-f  2-m,
    *Mortfile* - name of the mortality file 1x1,